Functional Medicine treatments Columbus Ohio

 At Columbus Wellness Medicine, we spend time with you to learn about your personal and family history, how and when you experienced your first symptoms, and which treatments or medicines you’ve tried in the past.
 Then, we assess your current state of health and determine a treatment plan.

 Want to know more?
 Just call us!
 Meanwhile, here are videos and information about several health issues we help alleviate:

 BIOIDENTICAL HORMONE REPLACEMENT THERAPY:

 Hormone replacement therapy is growing in popularity.
-As women age they main gain unwanted weight, experience a reduction in sex drive, lose excess hair or feel fatigued on a regular basis.
+As females age, they may gain unwanted weight, experience loss of libido, and develop mental fogginess, sleep disturbances, hot flashes and irritability.
 Treatments include transdermal and/or oral bioidentical hormones to address menopause-related symptoms and sexual dysfunction caused by low hormone levels.
 Periodic testing is required to determine appropriate dosing.